SpainDL/POCIVD/README.md

 VIBE® Fixed Mount Machine Vision Camera - Jadak - A Novanta Company (jadaktech.com)

 Properties

 The QT framework was used to take advantage of its cross-compiling ability which allows the development of C++ applications that can be built and hosted on the G3 running a Linux-based OS.
 Cross Compilation to G3 Display.
 Please download "POCIVD1_1 read me" for full project description, link below.
-For non code related demo instructions, such as setup instructions and running the demo
+For non code related demo instructions, such as setup instructions and running the demo.

 READ ME:

 https://github.com/SpainDL/POCIVD1_1/blob/9749a3097f0009da0bb4f871af18a1bde53c4eaa/POCIVD%201_1%20read%20me.docx

 SETUP & RUNNING DEMO:

 https://github.com/SpainDL/POCIVD1_1/blob/9749a3097f0009da0bb4f871af18a1bde53c4eaa/Running%20the%20POC%20IVD%20Demo.docx